MLS Cup: MLS Cup titles

-As of the 2022 season, a total of 30 teams have competed in MLS.
-Nineteen of these teams have appeared in a cup final, with fifteen of these teams having won the MLS Cup.
-In the table below, teams are ordered first by the number of appearances in an MLS Cup Final, then by the number of wins, and finally by alphabetical order.
-In the "Years of Appearance" column, bold years indicate a winning MLS Cup appearance.
+As of 2024, 19 of the 32 teams that have played in the league have appeared at an MLS Cup final, and 15 have won a championship.
+The LA Galaxy has appeared at and won MLS Cup the most times, with six championships in ten appearances.
+The New England Revolution has appeared five times as a finalist, but has not won an MLS Cup.
+The Chicago Fire won MLS Cup in their inaugural season in 1998; the only previous professional American soccer team to win a league championship in their inaugural season was the Philadelphia Atoms in the 1973 NASL season.

 MLS Cup finalists records in CONCACAF competition

-For most of the league's history, the MLS Cup champions and runners-up have earned berths into the CONCACAF Champions League, though only U.S. teams are eligible to fill these slots.
-Canadian teams, even MLS Cup participants, must qualify by winning the separate Canadian Championship; as of 2020, the only Canadian winner has been 2017 MLS Cup champion Toronto FC, who also won the Canadian Championship that year.
+For most of the league's history, only U.S. teams were eligible to fill MLS based qualification slots for CONCACAF competitions.
+Canadian teams, even MLS Cup participants, had to qualify by winning the separate Canadian Championship; as of 2020, the only Canadian winner has been 2017 MLS Cup champion Toronto FC, who also won the Canadian Championship that year.
+However, starting with the 2024 CONCACAF Champions Cup, Canadian clubs could qualify via MLS slots.